 There are many things you can do to help find a lost pet’s home before bringing him/her to HSSM.
 Please check out these “I Found A Pet” tips for ideas.
 However, if all else fails, HSSM is the first place many pet owners in our area look for their pets, so bringing a lost pet to us is actually giving that pet a better chance to be reunited with his/her owners.
 Again, please check out our tips first and when you get desperate, consider HSSM.

-If you decide to bring a pet you have found to HSSM, please call our Lost & Found Department at 228-863-3354 ext.
+If you have found a lost pet that HSSM is able to accept, please call our Lost & Found Department at 228-863-3354 ext.
 124 or 125 to set up an intake appointment to help avoid waiting.

 Every pet that is brought into HSSM receives a set of precautionary vaccinations and flea treatment and the approximate cost of care for each animal in our care is $215.
 To offset some of these costs, HSSM asks every person bringing an animal to us for a donation.
 Please consider a donation of $15 or more, as the standard vaccinations given to each pet upon intake cost approximately that much.